sivahuang77/citrux-cli/docs/extensions/index.md

 ## Variables

-Gemini CLI extensions allow variable substitution in `gemini-extension.json`.
+Citrux CLI extensions allow variable substitution in `gemini-extension.json`.
 This can be useful if e.g., you need the current directory to run an MCP server using `"cwd": "${extensionPath}${/}run.ts"`.